Small arms - data and facts

-Small weapons are the weapons of mass destruction of the 21st century: Most war victims, especially among the civilian population, are killed by small weapons.
-They can be used for up to 50 years and also easily operated by children.
-Even when they were once legally exported, they often find their way to terrorist groups, private armies and criminals.
-Germany is one of the largest manufacturers and exporters of small weapons.
-The manufacturers include Heckler & Koch, Rheinmetall, Diehl, Walther and Sig.
-The G3 assault rifle from Heckler & Koch alone is in circulation with ten million copies in at least 80 countries around the world.
-Only the Kalashnikov is more common.
-In some places, a Kalashnikov does not cost more than $ 30 - the crisis areas of the world are showered with such cheap weapons and associated ammunition.
+Small arms are the weapons of mass destruction of the 21st century: the vast majority of war victims, especially civilians, are killed by small arms.
+They can be used for up to 50 years and are easy for even children to operate.
+Even if they were once legally exported, they often find their way into the hands of terrorist groups, private armies, and criminals.
+Germany is one of the largest manufacturers and exporters of small arms.
+Manufacturers include Heckler & Koch, Rheinmetall, Diehl, Walther, and Sig Sauer.
+The G3 assault rifle from Heckler & Koch alone has ten million units in circulation in at least 80 countries worldwide.
+Only the Kalashnikov is more widespread.
+In some places, a Kalashnikov costs no more than 30 US dollars – the world's crisis zones are being flooded with such cheap weapons and ammunition.

 Germany plays a major role in the production and export of small arms.
 For years, the German arms industry has been one of the five largest arms exporters, alongside the USA, Russia, China, and France.
 Small arms are a massive component of these exports.
 According to the Stockholm International Peace Research Institute (SIPRI), six of the ten most significant exporting nations are EU member states.